Detecting Hate Speech with GPT-3: Abstract

 \section{Abstract}

 \hbox{\vrule height .2pt width 39.14pc}

 8.5pt

 Sophisticated language models such as OpenAI's GPT-3 can generate hateful text that targets marginalized groups.
-Given this capacity, we are interested in whether large language models can be used to identify hate speech and classify text as sexist or racist?
+Given this capacity, we are interested in whether large language models can be used to identify hate speech and classify text as sexist or racist.
 We use GPT-3 to identify sexist and racist text passages with zero-, one-, and few-shot learning.
-We find that with zero- and one-shot learning, GPT-3 is able to identify sexist or racist text with an accuracy between 48 per cent and 69 per cent.
-With few-shot learning and an instruction included in the prompt, the model's accuracy can be as high as 78 per cent.
-We conclude that large language models have a role to play in hate speech detection, and that with further development language models could be used to counter hate speech and even self-police.
+We find that with zero- and one-shot learning, GPT-3 can identify sexist or racist text with an average accuracy between 55 per cent and 67 per cent, depending on the category of text and type of learning.
+With few-shot learning, the model's accuracy can be as high as 85 per cent.
+Large language models have a role to play in hate speech detection, and with further development they could eventually be used to counter hate speech.

 8.5pt \emph{Keywords}: GPT-3; natural language processing; quantitative analysis; hate speech.

 \hbox{\vrule height .2pt width 39.14pc}